jsidney/backstage-changelog-plugin/plugins/backstage-changelog-plugin/README.md

 We have created parser, which shall be able to parse English version of [Keep the changelog](https://keepachangelog.com/).
 If you have different notation in your organization, you can define your own parser and pass it to the plugin.

+#### How to create my own parser?

-Parser shall take `string` as argument and shall produce `ChangelogProps` output which follows:
+Parser shall take `string` as argument and shall produce array of `ChangelogProps` output which follows:

 ```jsx
 export type ChangelogAction = {